ASSOCIATES DEGREES OFFERED

 - $100.00 USD application fee.

-- High school diploma or proof of GED equivalent from institution with recognized accreditation (please provide an of cial English translation if the original is not in English).
+- High school diploma or proof of G.E.D. equivalent* from an accredited institution (please provide an official English translation if the original is not in English).

 - An audio recording of yourself playing or singing (see application for details, does not apply to Associate of Science in Music Business).